 Hostels: Hoztel Jaipur

 Ideally Jaipur must be visited during winters (October – March) if you want to enjoy visiting and sightseeing of all the monuments.
 There are temperature drops during monsoons (July – August) as well, but it’s not probably an ideal time to visit this city, because the weather is quite uneven sometimes due to less rain showers.
 But, if you are planning to travel on budget, you will get best discounts on hotel deals during monsoons.
 The summer season (April – June) being the hottest and most humid is not a good time to visit Jaipur.

 If you are travelling to Jaipur or planning out a trip and have any queries relating to the city, leave a message below in the comment box.

-Save this post for later by clicking on the picture below <3
+Save this post on Pinterest for reference by clicking on any of the images below